jayplus-app/jayplus2/plan.md

 ##### Endpoints

-- POST "/payment/pay-booking" (<booking-number>) -> Calls PayBooking handler.
+- POST "/payment/pay-booking" ({booking-number}) -> Calls PayBooking handler.

 ##### Handlers

-- PayBooking -> Uses Stripe payment to pay for the booking with booking number <booking-number>
+- PayBooking -> Uses Stripe payment to pay for the booking with booking number {booking-number}

 #### SMS Service

-SMS service uses Twilio to provide sending sms functionality.
+SMS service uses Twilio to provide sending SMS functionality.
 At V1.0, it's only usecase is when a customer booking is successful (upon successful payment), they recieve a sms of the receipt.

 ##### Internal Functions

-- SendSMS -> Sends an sms to the recepient <recepient> with the content <sms-content>.
+- SendSMS -> Sends an sms to the recepient {recepient} with the content {sms-content}.

 ## Database